cfoust/cy/docs/src/replay-mode.md

 One of `cy`'s most important features is the ability to record, play back, and search through everything that happens in your terminal sessions.
 You can invoke **replay mode** at any time by typing the key sequence `ctrl+a` `p` [by default](./default-keys.md#general).

+> ### A note about recording
+>
+> `cy` does not and will never record what you type (otherwise known as "standard in" or `stdin`).
+It only records the output of the process that is attached to your virtual terminal and nothing more.
+>
+> This is a basic safety measure so that your passwords (such as for `sudo`) never appear in `cy`'s recordings.
+Your secrets (such as authentication keys and tokens) still might, though, so caution is advised.
+>
+> In the future, `cy` may give you more fine-grained control over specifically what it records and when, but for now this is not configurable.

 ## Modes

 Like `vim`, replay mode is modal, meaning that it has several different modes that it can be in that influence both what is shown on the screen and what you can do: